reicek/ReactJS_RethinkDB-RealTimeList/README.md

-# ReactJS simple list using a NodeJS RESTful API for RethinkDB
+# ReactJS Real Time list using a NodeJS RESTful API for RethinkDB with Express
+# and Web Sockets with Socket.IO